-Students are introduced to financial planning issues and strategies to achieve long term financial planning goals with a focus on retirement planning.
+Students are introduced to financial planning issues and strategies to achieve long-term financial planning goals with a focus on retirement planning.
 Topics include RRSPs, RRIFs, LIFs, products such as investments, insurance, pension plans and annuities, the roles of taxation, the time value of money and risk in financial planning and estate planning.
-This course is eligible for the Financial Management Stream.
-Prerequisites: Completion of Tier 2.
+Prerequisite: FNCE 623